Master of Health Studies (MHST) 712

 Advanced Qualitative Methods for Health Research

-The purpose of MHST 712 is to provide students with the background, tools, and methodology to perform a qualitative research project and to analyze the results of the study.
-It will build on the course work completed in MHST 603 and MHST 711.
+The purpose of MHST/NURS 712 is to provide students with the background, tools, and methodology to perform a qualitative research project and to analyze the results of the study.
+It will build on the course work completed in MHST/NURS 603.
 It extends and deepens the exploration of methods with the intent to help students choose the approach that is best suited to their thesis study.
 The course introduces students to the use of computer software management and presentation of qualitative data.

 - Develop knowledge in the philosophy, values, and ethical considerations unique to qualitative research;